Tuesdays With Morrie : A Book Review

 What This Book Is All About

-The title of this book is “Tuesdays With Morrie” by Mitch Albom.
-“Tuesdays With Morrie” depicts two personalities with a wide age difference reminiscing about the past and contemplating about life and death.
+This book is "Tuesday With Morrie" by Mitch Albom.
+The book is about two personalities with a wide age difference reminiscing about the past and contemplating about life and death.
 Morrie Schwartz was an old sociology professor at the Brandeis University in the city of Waltham, Massachusetts, USA.
 While the author, Mitch Albom was his past student.
 Mitch is a well-known writer and a sports commentator, been named as top sports columnist in the United States by the Sports Editors of America, the highest honor in the field.

 Morrie The Coach And Mitch The Player